 Carbon savings from the application of Urbint's technologies were estimated through damage prevention rates reported from users of Urbint's solutions, compared to historical rates, with an average reduction of 15% of damages from a 1% intervention rate (Urbint).
 For each avoided damage incident, the average avoided emissions were 22 metric tons of CO2e, based on an analysis of leaks published by the EPA ("Inventory of U.S. Greenhouse Gas Emissions and Sinks," Chapter 3 Annex 36, 2021) and California Air Resources Board ("Analysis of the Utilities' June 16, 2017, Natural Gas Leak and Emission Reports").
-Based on the implied average per customer, damage-based leakage amount, the avoided emissions enabled are estimated at 152,000 metric tons of CO2e.
+Based on the implied average per customer, damage-based leakage amount, the avoided emissions enabled are estimated.